WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/quotation-marks.md

 Use single quotation marks only in the following cases:
 - In code, where single quotation marks are used.
 - When you have to nest a quotation inside quotation marks.

+While nesting a quotation inside another quotation, use the American (US) English style, which is to use double quotation marks for the outer quotation, and single quotation marks for the inner one.

+**Examples**

+[warning] British English:  [/warning]
+[tip] American (US) English:  [/tip]